 - Damages – You suffered damages related to the death of your loved one

 If you lost a loved one in an accident where you believe negligence was involved, you should discuss your case with a lawyer right away.
 Texas has a strict two-year statute of limitations for filing wrongful death claims.
-Furthermore, investigating and proving a wrongful death claim generally takes much time, effort, and resources, so time is of the essence.
+Furthermore, investigating and proving a claim generally takes much time, effort, and resources, so time is of the essence.

 How Can An Attorney Help?